OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - Paper "New refiners for permutation group search" and implementation (Markus, Chris Jefferson and Rebecca Waldecker)

+- Paper "Minimal and Canonical Images" and implementation (Markus, Eliza Jonauskyte, Chris Jefferson and Rebecca Waldecker)

+- Paper "Constructing Majorana Representations" (Markus and Madeleine Whybrow)

+- Paper "Francy - An Interactive Discrete Mathematics Framework for GAP" (Markus and Manuel Martins)

+- Paper "Experimenting with braces" (Alexander, Agata Smoktunowicz and Leandro Vendramin)

 ---
 ## Work in progress

-- Ongoing GAP developments in the areas relevant to WP3-WP6)
+- Ongoing GAP developments in the areas relevant to WP3-WP6

-- Impact Acceleration Account grant application for a project to use Jupyter GAP interface in teaching

 - GAP Syntax Tree Work and Optimiser, Pragmas